dotty-staging/pdbp/index.md

 The data structure `Free[C, Z]` is also used to wrap, using `Transform`, the computational capabilities of `C` to suspended computational capabilities of type `Free[C, Z]`.

-In a way `Free[C, Z]` is the most free implementation one can think of because there are no constraints involved.
+In a way `Free[C, Z]` is the most free implementation one can think of because there are no computational constraints involved.

 Anyway, `Free[C, Z]` is an implementation, it is not a description.
-Some implementation choice has been taken, abeit the one to build a data structure without taking into account any constraints.
+Some implementation choice has been taken, abeit the one to build a data structure without taking into account any computational constraints.

 ## **`active` implicit `freeProgram`**